Searching for long-lived axion-like particles via displaced vertices at the HL-LHC: The theory framework

 Here $c_W \equiv \cos\theta_W$, $s_W \equiv \sin\theta_W$ and $s_{2W} \equiv \sin2\theta_W$, with $\theta_W$ being the Weinberg angle.
 In the photophobic ALP scenario, the coupling between ALP and diphoton is absent at tree level, satisfying the UV boundary conditions of the scenario~(see Ref.~\cite{Craig:2018kne} for details).
 As a result, $g_{a\gamma\gamma}=\frac{4}{f_{a}} (s_{W}^{2} c_{\tilde{W}}+c_{W}^{2} c_{\tilde{B}}) = 0$ leads to the condition $s_{W}^{2} c_{\tilde{W}}+c_{W}^{2} c_{\tilde{B}} = 0$, which implies a proportional relationship between $c_{\tilde{W}}$ and $c_{\tilde{B}}$.
 Thus, the couplings of ALP with $Z\gamma$ and $ZZ$ are expressed solely in terms of $g_{aWW}$

+Within the photophobic ALP framework described above, there are no tree-level couplings of ALP to the fermions $g_{aff}$, photons $g_{a\gamma\gamma}$ and gluons $g_{aGG}$.
+However, the ALP-fermion coupling can be generated by the couplings of ALP to the electroweak gauge bosons at one loop via renormalization group evolution~(RGE), as discussed in Refs.~\cite{Bauer:2017ris,Bauer:2020jbp}.
+The effective ALP-fermion coupling induced at one loop is given by

+where $Q_{f}$ and $I_{3}^{f}$ represent the electric charge and the third component of weak isospin of the fermion $f$, respectively.
+In the above expression, only the logarithmically enhanced terms $\ln(\Lambda^2 / m_V^2)$ ($V=Z, W$) are included.
+We take the cutoff scale $\Lambda$ to be $4 \pi f_a$ in this paper.
+Contributions from subleading terms have been computed in Refs.~\cite{Bauer:2017ris,Bauer:2020jbp,Bonilla:2021ufe}, and their results indicate that these contributions are extremely small.
+Therefore, they are not considered in our numerical calculations.

-Within the photophobic ALP framework described above, the couplings of ALP with electroweak gauge bosons can induced the effective ALP-photon and ALP-fermion couplings at loop level, as discussed in Ref.~\cite{Bauer:2017ris}.
-In particular, the effective ALP-photon coupling $g^{\rm eff}_{a\gamma\gamma}$ induced by the the couplings of ALP to the electroweak gauge bosons at one loop is given by
+If the ALP is massive, the shift symmetry is softly broken, which allows for the generation of both the ALP-photon and ALP-gluon couplings at loop level~\cite{Bauer:2017ris}.
+In particular, the effective ALP-photon coupling $g^{\rm eff}_{a\gamma\gamma}$ induced by the the couplings of ALP to the electroweak gauge bosons at one loop is given by\footnote{Note that the ALP-photon coupling induced at one loop is not altered by RGE running, while the ALP-photon coupling induced by the effective ALP-fermion coupling is altered by RGE running.
+However, the impact is minimal.}

 where $\alpha = e^2/(4\pi)$ is the fine-structure constant with $e = g s_{W}$ being the QED coupling.
 The loop function $B_{2}$ is defined as